-As 2017 comes to a close, She’s On The Go contributors took a moment to reflect on the most meaningful travels of 2017 for each of us.
+As this year comes to a close, She’s On The Go contributors took a moment to reflect on the most meaningful travels of the year for each of us.

 Join us as we reflect on the moments that elicited awe, inspiration, happiness and overall fed our souls and share with us what trip had the greatest impact on you this year.